 The Cuban state follows a socialist economic model.
 While the state controls most resources and the majority of citizens are employed by the government, there has been a noticeable emergence of a private employment sector.
 A new legislation recently introduced private ownership of homes and cars.
 In 2006, the private sector employed 22 percent of citizens, which is 14 percent more than in 1981.
 The main industries of Cuba are food production and industrial products and their main exports are sugar, nickel, seafood, citrus, tobacco products and rum.

 Cuba has a semi-subtropical climate, divided into two seasons: wet (May-October) and dry (November- April).
 However, regional variations and trade winds account for fluctuations.
 Cuba’s average temperature is 77 °F. Compared to most countries, Cuba experiences little variation, although July and August can be hot and humid.
-Nearly 2/3 of all rainfall occurs during the wet season.
+Nearly two-thirds of all rainfall occurs during the wet season.
 Hurricane season is from June-November.
 Cuba has an advanced disaster preparedness system and civil defense network for evacuations.

 Spanish is the official language of Cuba.
 Please note that Cuban-Spanish contains variations, making it difficult for native-Spanish speakers, who may get lost in translation at times.
 The majority of Cubans only know Spanish, but in larger cities and tourist areas, English is commonly spoken.
 InsightCuba’s English-speaking hosts will translate throughout the program.
-Although knowledge of Spanish isn’t required, we encourage you to learn some simple words and phrases to maximize your experience with the Cuban people
+Although knowledge of Spanish isn’t required, we encourage you to learn some simple words and phrases to maximize your experience with the Cuban people.

 Over half of all Cubans consider themselves Catholic.
 Santeria also plays a large role in the nation’s self-identity.
 Santeria was brought over to Cuba by Africans and the most common form of Santeria combines Catholicism with Yoruba beliefs.
 Other religions practiced in Cuba, though minimal, are Protestantism, Judaism, Islam and Jehovah’s Witnesses.
 There are many beautiful churches and synagogues scattered throughout Havana, but no mosques.